Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

+which is an instantiation of \eqref{eq: SG}. \begin{remark} In order to compute \(S(x)\) in \eqref{eq: WE} the planner needs to know the set \(Y\) that requires knowledge of the demand of travelers between various o-d pairs, which is a sensitive information.
+In Section \ref{sec: Numerics}, we use the approach in this paper to solve \eqref{eq: TollingScheme} where the incentive designer does not know the o-d demand of travelers and can only observe the congestion levels \((w_e)_{e\in\mc{E}}\) on the network in response to the set tolls. \end{remark}

-In this section, we present the follower agnostic convergent algorithm for \eqref{eq: SG}.
-Following which, we present the convergence guarantees of iterates of proposed algorithm to a stationary point.
-Additionally, we also show that the iterates will never converge to a saddle point.
+In this section, we present a follower agnostic algorithm for solving \eqref{eq: SG}.
+Following which, we present the convergence guarantees of the proposed algorithm to a stationary point.
+Additionally, we show that the algorithm will eventually converge to a local optima by avoiding the saddle points and local maximum.